-ESOL (English for Speakers of Other Languages) only for Grades 9 & 10
+EAL (English As an Additional Language) only for Grades 9 & 10

 SCIS was the first English school in Shanghai that opened its doors to non-English speakers.
 20 years later, that rich tradition continues.
-Now, both specific ESOL classes and ESOL support for regular classes are available depending on students’ individual English language acquisition needs.
+Now, both specific EAL classes and EAL support for regular classes are available depending on students’ individual English language acquisition needs.

 Multiple times per week, students get together with their faculty advisor to ensure they are staying organized and on the right track.